 By: Linnea Crowther

-When Heath Ledger died four years ago today, the world was shocked.
-Only 28, his star was still on the rise, buoyed by Ledger's strong and gritty performances.
+When Heath Ledger died Jan.
+22, 2008, the world was shocked.
+Only 28, his star was still on the rise, buoyed by Ledger’s strong and gritty performances.
 He was the rare young actor who seemed to ignore (or be unaware of) his own good looks and took roles that, rather than showing off his handsome face, displayed his impressive acting talent.

-Ledger met Michelle Williams on set, sparking a romance that Williams called "cosmic" in a recent GQ interview.
-Together the couple had a daughter, Matilda Rose, but the relationship – no matter how cosmic – wouldn't last.
-Ledger and Williams would go their separate ways just months before Ledger's death.
+Ledger met Michelle Williams on set, sparking a romance that Williams called “cosmic” in an interview with GQ.
+Together the couple had a daughter, Matilda Rose, but the relationship — no matter how cosmic — wouldn't last.
+Ledger and Williams would go their separate ways just months before Ledger’s death.

 On Jan.
 22, 2009, exactly one year after his death, Ledger was nominated for an Academy Award for his turn as the Joker.
 The following month he became only the second actor in history to win an Oscar posthumously, a bittersweet end to a career and life that ended much too soon.